Why Ardingly College?

 At Ardingly our international students greatly enrich our College community and around 20% of our Senior School are full boarders from overseas, who come from 30 different countries.

-International students are often attracted to Ardingly because we are one of the Top 10 Schools in the UK for the IB Diploma and by our reputation as one of the best boarding schools in the country.
+International students are often attracted to Ardingly because we are one of the top schools in the UK for the IB Diploma and by our reputation as one of the best boarding schools in the country.
 The latter was clearly demonstrated when we were the first school in the UK to be awarded a ‘significant strength’ in boarding by the Independent Schools Inspectorate, which is the highest accolade available under the inspection regime.

-There are around 150-200 students at the College every weekend in term-time and we run a fantastic weekend programme for our full boarders.
+There are around 150-200 students at the College every weekend in term-time and we run a fantastic weekend programme for our full boarders, as well as a varied co-curricular programme of 150 different options during the week.

 International Students’ Entry Points & Requirements